-We banked the fire high and slept close to it, wrapped in our furs and cloaks.
+As Meurig had said, it would take a deal of work to make the place habitable.
+But, to Arthur, it was already a fortress invincible and a palace cloaks.
 Before we slept, Arthur prevailed upon Merlin to sing a tale to mark the occasion.
-'As this is the first tale sung hi my hall' - there was no hall - 'it is fitting that it be sung by the Chief Bard of the Slandof the Mighty.'
+'As this is the first tale sung hi my hall' - there was no hall - 'it is fitting that it be sung by the Chief Bard of the Island of the Mighty.'

 Merlin chose The Dream of Macsen Wledig, changing it just a little to include Arthur.
 This pleased the young Duke enormously.
 'Here will I make my home,' he declared expansively.
-'And from this day forth let Caer Melyn be known as the foremost court of allBritain.'
+'And from this day forth let Caer Melyn be known as the foremost court of all Britain.'